As the corporate entity charged by law with governing a school district, the school board sits in trust for its entire community.

 5. The board monitors performance.

-Staff management data is information required by the staff to operate the district.
-Such data is useful for developing and measuring objectives affecting district operations, staff directives,and student activities. as the basis for assessment, the board constantly monitors progress toward district ends and adherence to written board policies.
+Using data as the basis for assessment, the board constantly monitors progress toward district ends and adherence to written board policies.

 - A school board that pursues its ends through the delegation of authority has an obligation to itself and the community to determine whether that authority is being used as intended.